hamavid/hamavid/src/hannah/blog/curtain-robot.md

 <h3 id="messingaround">Messing around</h3>
-We already have some heavy curtains, as described in a previous post.
+We already have some heavy curtains, as described in a <a href='../curtains'>previous post</a>.
 We want to make the curtains open in the morning, without us having to be awake and out of bed to open them.
 While we're at it let's make them close at night, also without our help.
 But how?

 The original plan is to start with a loop of string that goes along the curtain rod.
 On one end of the curtain rod is a pulley wheel, on the other a continuous-rotation servo that makes the loop of string go around and around.
 We connected the two ends of the string into a loop with a hair-tie so it would have some tension in it.
 The inner edge of the curtains are attached to the string &mdash; one curtain to the top part of the loop and one to the bottom part.
 That way, when the string loop goes around, the curtains are dragged open (i.e. in opposite directions).
 And when the string loop goes around the other way, they're dragged closed.